urbanjost/M_intrinsics/docs/intrinsics.md

 the same length as the longer.

-In general, the lexical comparison intrinsics LGE, LGT, LLE, and LLT differ from the corresponding intrinsic operators .ge., .gt., .le., and .lt., in that the latter use the processor's character ordering (which is not ASCII on some targets), whereas the former always use the ASCII ordering.
+In general, the lexical comparison intrinsics LGE, LGT, LLE, and LLT differ from the corresponding intrinsic operators _.ge., .gt., .le., and .lt._, in that the latter use the processor's character ordering (which is not ASCII on some targets), whereas the former always use the ASCII ordering.

 ### **Arguments**